tiberlab/tibercad/manual/Sphinx/Complete/modules/Elasticity.rst

     f_i = -\frac{\partial }{\partial x_j} C_{ijlk}\epsilon_{lk}^{LM}
     \]

+and  can  be included with the keyword ``lattice_mismatch`` .

 The strain source can be computed only once the reference lattice is identified.
-The reference material and its growth axis can be included following the same syntax of the device section.
+The reference material and its growth axis must be included following the same syntax of the device section.

 Example::

-  BodyForcelattice_mismatch
+   body_force lattice_mismatch
     {
      reference_material = AlGaN
      structure = wz